Predicting the Mpemba Effect Using Machine Learning: Machine Learning Methods

 \subsection{Neural Network (NN)}

 Neural networks can be trained to predict the parameters $|a_2|$ given a set of Mpemba parameters.
 Prediction of $a_2$ is sufficient to determine whether the Mpemba Effect occurs.
-The network is trained on 4 input parameters, Note that we multiply each $|a_2|$ by 10000, to make the values a more natural size.
-This has no impact on the mathematics of prediction for the neural network or any other machine learning method, however, many algorithms are built to select initial values that are more naturally sized.
+The network is trained on 4 input parameters, Because all models rely of fit parameters, multiplying $|a_2|$ by a constant factor will not effect the accuracy.
+If the fit parameters of each model are multiplied by the same factor, the fitting procedure will be mathematically the same as if no factor had been applied to either.
+However, certain algorithms automatically select natural sized starting values.
+To ensure that the automatic starting values are optimized, we multiply $|a_2|$ by a factor of 10000.
+This leads to the exact same local minimum but allows for more efficient training.
 This adjustment prevents the need to change the starting parameters of each algorithm.

-We find the most accurate neural network consists of 3 hidden layers with 50, 20, and 5 nodes respectively.
+We work with a network consisting of 3 hidden layers with 50, 20, and 5 nodes respectively.
+Our explanation for this architecture is given in App.~\ref{sec:NeuralArchitecture}.
 Each layer as well as the output layer uses the Scaled Exponential Linear Unit (SELU) activation function.
 The loss function is the Mean Squared Logarithmic Error (MSLE)~\cite{https://doi.org/10.1029/2021MS002681}.
 This is given with the formula

 where $y_i$ are the actual values, $n$ is the number of data points, and $\hat{y}_i$ are the predicted values.

 The neural network can also be used to directly predict the Mpemba Effect rather than predicting $|a_2|$.
 This is done by training the network with data given by Eq.~\eqref{eq:DirectData}.
 The network remains the same except that the output layer has a sigmoid activation function and a binary cross-entropy loss function is used.
 The case where the Mpemba Effect is predicted directly is referred to as NN2.